 March 2026

+The analyses in this section examine how insurance coverage and access to the Indian health system have evolved over time, particularly in the context of the Affordable Care Act and subsequent policy changes.
+Together, these papers assess whether expanded coverage has translated into expanded access—and where gaps remain.

 Research Question

 How has the share of American Indians and Alaska Natives (AI/ANs) who self-report access to the Indian Health Service changed between 2010 and 2024, as measured by the ACS HINS7 variable?
 And how do insurance coverage rates vary between AI/ANs with IHS access and those without, and how have those rates changed over the same period?